FlamingTempura/proto-launcher/README.md

 make install
 ```

-You may also need to install libxft.
+You may also need to install libxft and ubuntu fonts.

 ## Running the launcher